SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WAUrl.class/README.md

-I represent all portions of an URL as described by the RFC 1738.
-I include scheme, username, password, hostname, port, path, parameters, and fragment.
+I represent all portions of an URL as described by the RFC 1738 and updated by RFC 3986.
+I include scheme, userinfo, host, port, path, query, and fragment.

 Instance Variables
 	scheme:			<String> or nil
-	username:		<String> or nil
-	password:		<String> or nil
+	userinfo:		<String> or nil
-	hostname:		<String> or nil
+	host:		<String> or nil
 	port:			<Integer> or nil
 	path:			<OrderedCollection> or nil
 	slash:			<Boolean>
-	parameters:		<Dictionary>
+	query:		<Dictionary> or nil
 	fragment:		<String> or nil